-We offer a Bachelor of Science in Engineering (BSE) with the following emphases:
+We offer a Bachelor of Science in Engineering (BSE) with the following concentrations:

-These three emphases build on a strong traditional mathematics, science, and engineering core.
+These four concentrations build on a strong traditional mathematics, science, and engineering core.

 Chemical Engineering focuses on design and operation of chemical processes and optimization of production.